GaragePolitburo/FormSI060719/README.md

 > `FormSI060719 :: freeAssociationAndResponse :: Section 0-2b :: When we ask ourselves "How are we?
 " :: we really want to know ::`

-Calling `getFormQuestion(1)` returns

-> `FormSI060719 :: freeAssociationAndResponse :: Section 0-2b :: How are we to ensure equitable merit-based access? :: Tried to cut down :: used more than intended :: `

 Calling `getFormQuestions(7)` returns

 > `FormSI060719 :: freeAssociationAndResponse :: Section2-TINA :: The Secret Joys of Bureaucracy :: Ministry of Splendid Suns :: Ministry of Plenty :: Crime Bureau :: Aerial Board of Control :: Office of Tabletop Assumption :: Central Committee :: Division of Complicity :: Ministry of Information :: `